-The Society recognizes the importance of supporting colleagues across the career stages represented amongst its membership, and also acknowledges that there are certain groups—postgraduate students, early-career researchers without permanent positions and active scholars who have retired from permanent posts—for whom available resource is very scarce.
-The Society has agreed to allocate funds of up to £6,000 p.a. to support the conference participation, research visits and other appropriate research-related expenses of postgraduate students and colleagues (including those with emeritus status) without permanent positions.
-Applicants are encouraged to apply for other sources of funding where practicable.
+The Society recognises the importance of supporting colleagues across the career stages represented amongst its membership, and also acknowledges that there are certain groups — especially postgraduate students, early-career researchers without permanent positions and active scholars who have retired from permanent posts — for whom available resource is very scarce.

 There are no deadlines for this fund.
 Applications will be considered on a rolling basis, but applicants should bear in mind that consideration of their application may take up to two months from the date of application.
 They should therefore apply at least two months in advance of the start of the planned research activity.